DDieterich/DTGen/README.txt

 Files and Directories:
 ----------------------
-demo  - Demonstration files and scripts directory docs  - DTGen documentation directory src   - Source code and installation scripts directory f900.sql       - APEX export of the GUI source for DTGen install.sql    - Installs DTGen Schema.
-Run as sys or system. uninstall.sql  - Uninstalls the DTGen Schema Owner.
-Run as sys or system.
+demo           - Directory of demonstration files and scripts directory docs           - Directory of DTGen documentation directory f900.sql       - APEX export of the GUI source for DTGen install.sql    - Installs DTGen Schema.
+Run as sys or system. src            - Direcotry of source code for DTGen supp           - Directory of supplemental installation and sample scripts uninstall.sql  - Uninstalls the DTGen Schema Owner.
+Run as sys or system

 DTGen Installation: